-Abu Dhabi community pastimes: Falcon Hospital, Al Mina Fish market, and Gateway Art initiative
+Abu Dhabi community pastimes: Falcon Hospital, Al Mina Fish market, and Louvre Abu Dhabi

 Today we will visit a unique avian veterinary center, the Abu Dhabi Falcon Hospital, which treats about 6,000 of these revered raptors a year.
 While here, we will learn about the falcon’s importance in Emirate culture; and also learn about the other veterinary programs offered here, including a shelter for the rare saluki breed of dogs.
 From here we head to the Al Mina Fish Market, where the local color is as vivid as the mounds of wriggling blue crabs, pink shrimp, and silvery tuna.
 Appetites sufficiently whetted, we’ll head next door to the Al Dhafra restaurant to sample some of this supremely fresh fare.
 After lunch, we’ll see the more avant-garde side of the country when we visit the Louvre Abu Dhabi, currently the largest art museum in the Arabian Peninsula with 260,000 square feet of artworks collected from around the world.
 This evening, savor delicious food and warm camaraderie at your Farewell Dinner at a local restaurant.

 Delve into Abu Dhabi’s many delights on your own

 Enjoy a free day to do last-minute shopping, lounge at one of the hotel’s palm-fringed pools, or do some more exploring.
-Art lovers won’t want to miss the Frank Gehry-designed Guggenheim Abu Dhabi, 450,000 square feet of international modern and contemporary art.
-If you are a luxury sports car fanatic, head to Ferrari World, a racetrack and theme park (with the world’s fastest roller coaster).
+If you’re a luxury sports car fanatic, head to Ferrari World, a racetrack and theme park (with the world’s fastest roller coaster).
 Your Adventure Leader can help you with plans.

 Depart Abu Dhabi for home, or commence optional Petra extension

 This morning you’ll transfer to the airport for your return flight home; or continue on to Jordan for your optional post-trip extension in Petra.